fedomain/remote_pay_app/README.md

 - Forgot Password
 - Take picture of vendor QR code
 - Submit form with picture and specify the price
-- View transaction history
+- View transaction & top up history
 - View current credit
+- Top up with Paypal, credit card

 ## Basic Feature (v2.0)

-- Top up with Paypal, credit card
-- Receive QR code for payment to vendor
+- Receive QR code for payment (for vendor to scan)
 - Record user location at each payment request

 ## Todos